netinvent/altaro_exporter/README.md

 ```

 ### Troubeshooting

+This program has currently been tested on HornetSecurity v9.0 and v9.1.

 By default, the exporter will log to current binary directory into a file named `altaro_exporter.log`
 Of course, you can also run the executable manually.